typedb/typedb/docs/pages/docs/11-examples/java-api-example.md

 folder: docs
 ---

 This example shows how to use Java in a basic example that can be extended as a template for your own projects.
 It shows how to get set up, then how to build up a schema, add data and how to make some queries.
 The example we will build is very simple: it's based on the genealogy dataset we have used throughout the GRAKN.AI documentation.
-We have kept it very simple (as close to a Hello World as you can get while still being useful as a template for creating and querying a knowledge base).
+We have kept it very simple (as close to a Hello World as you can get while still being useful as a template for creating and querying a knowledge graph).
 You can find it in our sample-projects repository on [Github](https://github.com/graknlabs/sample-projects/tree/master/example-java-api-genealogy).

 ## Dependencies
 All Grakn applications have the following Maven dependency: